 Professional Certifications for Operations Research Analysts

-Operations research analysts may have their pick of skill based certifications to earn.
-These could help prove your expertise in anything from analytics to modeling.
+Operations research analysts may have their pick of skill based certs to earn.
+These could help prove your knowledge in anything from analytics to modeling.
 Here are some to check out:

 Certified Analytics Professional